- 200g cavolo nero

 1. Fill a large pan with water and add a good pinch of salt.
 Set on a high heat, pop on a lid and bring to the boil.

-3. Halve the cherry tomatoes.
-Pour 1 tbsp oil into a large frying pan and warm to a medium heat.
-Slide in the cherry tomatoes and cook for 2-3 mins, stirring occasionally, till they start to break down.
+4. Halve the cherry tomatoes.
+Pour 1 tbsp oil into a large frying pan and warm over a medium heat.
+Slide in the cherry tomatoes and cook for 2-3 mins, stirring occasionally, till they start to soften.
+Take off the heat.

-5. Toss the gnocchi and tomatoes to combine.
-Scoop in the cavolo nero pesto and stir together to coat.
-Warm through for 1-2 mins.
+6. Scoop in the cavolo nero pesto and stir together to coat.
+If the pesto is a little thick, trickle in a little water from the gnocchi pan.
+Warm through for 1-2 mins, gently turning to mix.
 Divide the gnocchi between 4 warm plates.
 Grate over a little extra vegetarian Italian hard cheese and garnish with a couple of mint leaves.
 Serve straight away.